ScottLogic/blog/_posts/2024-11-01-an-introduction-into-karate-test-automation.markdown

 chain commands on the back of the locator being found as opposed to waiting for the locator, storing it, then performing an action.

-This means we have a tidy of steps that will spin up our driver, wait for elements to appear, perform actions accordingly and then wait for the URL to change to the home page to show we've logged in with our new user successfully.
+This means we have a tidy set of steps that will spin up our driver, wait for elements to appear, perform actions accordingly and then wait for the URL to change to the home page to show we've logged in with our new user successfully.

 ## Dynamic Scenario Outlines
-Lastly, I want to talk about Dynamic Scenario Outlines.
+Lastly, I want to talk about [Dynamic Scenario Outlines](https://karatelabs.github.io/karate/#dynamic-scenario-outline.

 If you're used to Cucumber then you've probably got an understanding of [Scenario Outlines](https://cucumber.io/docs/gherkin/reference/#scenario-outline) - they let you run through the exact